jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 href="#cloudfoundry-cloudcache-multiinstance-using">earlier</a>.
 </p>

-### Hybrid Pivotal CloudFoundry and VMware GemFire Spring Boot Applications
+### Hybrid Pivotal CloudFoundry and [vmware-gemfire-name] Spring Boot Applications

-Sometimes, it is desirable to deploy (that is, `cf push`) and run your Spring Boot applications in Pivotal CloudFoundry but still connect your Spring Boot applications to an externally managed, standalone VMware GemFire cluster.
+Sometimes, it is desirable to deploy (that is, `cf push`) and run your Spring Boot applications in Pivotal CloudFoundry but still connect your Spring Boot applications to an externally managed, standalone [vmware-gemfire-name] cluster.

-Spring Boot for VMware GemFire (SBDG) makes this a non-event and honors its "*little to no code or configuration changes necessary*" goal.
+[spring-boot-gemfire-name] makes this a non-event and honors its "*little to no code or configuration changes necessary*" goal.
 Regardless of your runtime choice, it should just work!